 Kunzite Crystal JewelryByjewelrys

-Kunzite is mostly mined in Afghanistan, Brazil, Madagascar and Pakistan, although the original deposits in California.
+Kunzite is mostly mined in Afghanistan, Brazil, Madagascar, and Pakistan, although the original deposits are in California.